aneeshsharma/VSWS_2_C/README.md

 # Very Simple Web Server
 A Very Simple Web Server implemented in C

 The server has been implemented using TCP sockets.
 The server when receives a GET request, checks for what page was requested and sends a welcome message when the homepage is accessed.
-Currently, the server sends 404 Error Not Found for all requests except the homepage.
+Currently, the server sends 404 Error Not Found for all requests except the homepage or the file `mypage.html`.

 Server sends a response using TCP with a header and then the content according to the HTTP protocol.